piiblocker-coder/privacyshield/README.md

 ## 🐛 Bug Reports & Feedback

-This repository is the **public issue tracker** for PrivacyShield.
+This repository is the **public issue tracker** for PiiBlocker.
 We're a small team and every report matters — especially from early users.

 ### How to Report a Bug